roholazandie/graph_drawing/README.md

 # Graph Drawing using Plotly+Graphviz
 This project shows a usecase of using graphviz layout on plotly network plot.
+You can read more about this repository [this](https://medium.com/@hilbert.cantor/network-plot-with-plotly-and-graphviz-ebd7778073b) medium post.

 # Installation